GuidanceMantras/GuidanceMantras/README.md

 - Please always focus that your kids should have basic education such as Bachelor degreee to get a Job/ be eligible for government exams
 - Please remember that Education is just one of the essiential part of today's life along with water, Air, clothes and food
 - Always know that what happens if you study a specific course/domain, which means the benefits of it in terms of jobs either private/government
+- Never spend too much money on education of kids or yourself

 ### Free Education
 - Always try to get good education with low cost through NGOs, Religious schools such as BGS schools and so on
 - Try to find cheap and good schools, colleges and universities